 A joint venture is an agreement by several companies or corporations to carry out a certain negotiation or project.
 In a certain way, temporarily, together, they constitute a company.

-Joint ventures are also known as joint ventures.
+Joint ventures are also known as business associations.
 Because the realization of a project or business is temporary, these alliances are not forever and usually last for the project’s duration.

 What is an operating partner?